marcus-voss/my-homepage/content/authors/admin/_index.md

   url: https://correlaid.org/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a PhD student in Energy Informatics and research assistant at the DAI-Labor where I lead the Application Center Smart Energy Systems.
+bio: I'm an AI consultant at birds on mars and a PhD student at TU Berlin in AI applications in the smart grid.

 # Interests to show in About widget
 interests: